Students will earn 10 Green River College transfer credits on this program.

 Dr. Michael Moreno - 5 credits

 The hybrid class introduces students to the critical elements of reading and writing about the social sciences while emphasizing varied research methodologies and use of primary and secondary sources and information.
 This section will focus on urban and cultural studies, architecture, and human geography.
-Writing assignments and projects will center on articulating the identities of Middelburg and Edinburgh.
+Writing assignments and projects will center on articulating the identities of Utrecht and Edinburgh.
 This will allow students to interact on an academic and personal level with both cities we visit since the cities themselves will serve as an extension of the classroom.
 Their goal will be to articulate a well-reasoned and researched response to this question: "What is the identity of this city?"
 With supplementary readings, ethnographies, writing models, and research/writing assignments, students will engage in critical thinking, which includes the analysis, interpretation, evaluation, documentation, and synthesis of multiple sources and evidence.
-When appropriate, I will host walking tours to key locations in the Middelburg and Edinburgh, providing an interpretation of the sites through historical, literary, cultural, and architectural lenses.
+When appropriate, I will host walking tours to key locations in the Utrecht and Edinburgh, providing an interpretation of the sites through historical, literary, cultural, and architectural lenses.

 Dr. Michael Moreno

 In addition to pursuing a formal college education, Dr. Michael Moreno has always maintained that living and studying abroad is one of the greatest forms of education a person can have.
 This is why he was inspired as an undergraduate to participate in two study abroad programs: Guatemala (1991) and London (1992).
 He has also served as a Peace Corps volunteer in the southern African Kingdom of Lesotho (1992-1994) where, as an English literature and writing instructor, he witnessed first-hand the region transition out of its apartheid roots.